-- Internet.nl

-- DNSSEC Resolver Test (uni-due.de)

-- DNSSEC or Not (VeriSign)
+- Internet.nl - DNSSEC or Not (VeriSign)

 Using dig to Verify

 Web-based DNSSEC-verification tools often employ JavaScript.
 If you don't trust the JavaScript magic that the webbased tools rely on, you can take matters into your own hands and use a command-line DNS tool to check your validating resolver yourself.